Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Method

+For the receivers, we use a uniform capacity $\rho_k = \frac{1}{K}$.
+This gives every compression slot the same total budget, while still allowing important anchors to connect to non-local slots to better preserve long-range dependencies.

-\textbf{The transmission plan.} Given the utility matrix and information capacities defined above, we derive the transmission plan by solving the following optimization problem:
+\textbf{Transmission plan.} Given the utility matrix and the sender/receiver capacities, we derive the transmission plan by solving the following optimization problem:

 where the cost is defined as $C_{t,k} = 1 - U_{t,k}$.
-The solution of this problem is equivalent to the optimal transport \cite{Villani2008OptimalTO} between the senders and the receivers.
-We solve this problem under an entropy-regularized formulation, which introduces a strictly convex entropy term and enables efficient optimization via the Sinkhorn algorithm \cite{sinkhorn1967concerning, cuturi2013sinkhorn}.
-As a common design choice for stability and efficiency on long sequences, we apply Sinkhorn over fixed-size segments of length $T$.
-We adopt a relatively large segment (e.g., $T=128$) to preserve a broad range of information allocation, while preventing overly aggressive long-range assignments that may disrupt local semantic order.
-This results in a globally coordinated transmission plan that balances comprehensive coverage with ordered information flow.
+Unlike self-attention, whose weights are normalized independently for each slot, this objective couples all sender-slot assignments through shared marginal constraints.
+The resulting solution is exactly an optimal transport plan \citep{Villani2008OptimalTO} between senders and receivers, which directly targets the lack-of-allocation issue identified in the preliminary analysis.
+We solve the problem with entropy regularization, yielding a strictly convex objective that can be optimized efficiently with the Sinkhorn algorithm \citep{sinkhorn1967concerning, cuturi2013sinkhorn}.
+In practice, for stability and efficiency on long sequences, we run Sinkhorn on fixed-size segments of length $T$.
+We use a relatively large segment (e.g., $T=128$) to preserve broad allocation flexibility while avoiding overly aggressive long-range assignments that may disrupt local semantic order.
+This produces a globally coordinated yet locally aware transmission plan.